 Various scholarships, fellowships and instructional associate positions are awarded to incoming Newhouse students to help offset the cost of attendance.
 Since Newhouse does have limited funding to offer, the majority of these awards are partial and only applicable for the academic year (excluding the summer sessions).
 It is also a competitive process, and all awards are merit-based.

 In addition, U.S. citizens and permanent residents are eligible for need-based loans issued by the government and facilitated through Syracuse University’s Financial Aid Office.
 Most students can fulfill their calculated financial aid need through these loan programs.

 Approximately 30 percent of our students receive some form of merit-based aid.
-Most awards are partial and will be split evenly for the fall and spring semesters.
+With the exception of a few named fellowships, these awards are partial and no one student is offered more than one award.
+Most awards are for the academic year, split evenly between fall and spring semesters.
 Additionally all awards are tuition-specific.
-You must have a complete application by the deadline, February 1, in order to be considered for merit-based aid.
-You must check off the appropriate boxes on the application form to be considered for scholarships, fellowships, and instructional associate positions.
+You must have a complete application by the deadline, January 15, in order to be considered for merit-based aid.
+You must answer "yes" on the application form to be considered for scholarships, fellowships and instructional associate positions.
+Most decisions will be made by April 1.
 Please read descriptions below of the types of aid available.

 Ronald E. McNair Graduate Fellowships

 Syracuse University annually funds up to six McNair Graduate Fellowships as part of its federally funded, institution-wide Ronald E. McNair Post Baccalaureate Achievement Program.
 The program's goal is to increase the number of low-income, first-generation and underrepresented minority college students who pursue and complete the doctoral degree.
 The Fellowships consist of a stipend and a tuition scholarship (up to 30 credits for the academic year).
 To be eligible, applicants must have been McNair Scholars at their undergraduate institutions.